Note: I published the new Svelto.IoC container http://www.sebaslab.com/svelto-inversion-of-control-container/

 The considerations in this article do not really apply to simple projects or projects developed by one or two persons.
-For these specific cases, Unity is perfect.
+For these specific cases, Unity is good enough.
 The arguments in this article apply to medium-big projects developed by a medium-big size team.

 Unity is based on the concept of “Entity Framework”.
 An Entity Framework brings many benefits: pushes the users to favor composition over inheritance, keeps the classes small and clean focusing on single responsibilities, promotes modularity.
 This is in a perfect world.

 In Unity, the Entites are called GameObjects and the Components are based on MonoBehaviour implementations.
 Personally I have some golden rules I want to follow when I implement MonoBehaviours for GameObjects:

 - MonoBehaviours should always operate within the GameObjects they are attached to.

 - MonoBehaviours are reusable between GameObjects , single responsibility classes.

 - GameObjects should not be created without a view, like a mesh or a colliders or something that is really an entity in the game.

 - MonoBehaviours can know other components on the same GameObject using GetComponent, however they cannot know MonoBehaviours from other GameObjects.

 - The behaviour of a GameObject should be extended adding MonoBehaviours instead of adding methods to a single MonoBehaviour.

 The problem is, as many of you know already, that Unity does not really allow to follow most of these rules because of the way the dependencies must be solved.
 In fact what happens if a component needs to communicate with other objects?
 Let’s say there is a Level class and for some reasons this class must know the monsters that are still alive.
 When a monster dies, how is it possible to communicate the fact to the Level object?